spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_materialComposition_hazardousSubstances_hazardousSubstanceLocation |
 | **Expected Value** | Object with details of the substance location                                      |

----

 ###### 6.1.4.4.6 hazardousSubstanceIdentifier {#DigitalBatteryPassport_materialComposition_hazardousSubstances_hazardousSubstanceIdentifier}

-The *hazardousSubstanceIdentifier* is the CAS identifier of the hazardous substance.
+The `hazardousSubstanceIdentifier` is the CAS identifier of the hazardous substance.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|